MEDSL/2018-elections-official/README.md

 The `state_overall_2018` and `county_2018` datasets contain constituency level state office election returns and county level election returns for all offices, respectively.

 The `precinct_2018` dataset contains precinct level election returns for all offices.
 It is incomplete but will be updated weekly until completion.
-The following (14) states are included in the dataset:
+The following (15) states are included in the dataset:

 * Alabama
 * Alaska
 * Arkansas
+* California
 * Colorado
 * Connecticut
 * Delaware